Jennifer L. Armentrout: Career

 Despite receiving a great deal of rejections before her career began, Armentrout's first book was published in 2011.
 As of September 2019, she had fifty-three of her fifty-seven total written works published.
 The majority of her published works for young adults are romance, fantasy and paranormal, and some contemporary and science fiction.
 With her pseudonym J. Lynn, she writes suspenseful romance novels for her adult readers.

 In 2013, her young adult novel Obsidian was optioned by Sierra Pictures, but the rights were later returned to the author.

 In 2015, Armentrout's colleague suggested that she do a book signing for the first release in her Titan series.
 She was opposed to doing a lonely and awkward book signing, so she asked authors to come join her in the daylong event.
 After this, Armentrout created ApollyCon, which rapidly became a new way for authors and readers to come together in celebration of recently released books.
 The convention's success continues to grow with each event.

 She is a #1 New York Times and a USA Today Best Seller.
 She has published books independently and with publishing companies, earning the title of being a "hybrid" author.

+In 2025, her novel Storm and Fury tied for the eighth most banned and challenged book in the United States.